edelkas/lzwrb/README.md

 ### Presets

+Presets specify the value for several configuration options at the same time, with a specific goal in mind (typically, to optimize a certain aspect, or to be compatible with certain format).
+They can be used together with individual settings, in which case the latter take preference.

 The following presets are currently available:

 Preset | Description
 --- | ---
-`:best` | Aimed at best compression, uses variable code length (8-16 bits), no special codes and LSB packing `:fast` | Aimed at fastest encoding, uses a constant code length of 16 bits, no special codes and LSB packing `:gif` | This is the exact specification implemented by the GIF format, uses variable code length (8-12 bits), clear and stop codes, and LSB packing
+`:best` | Aimed at best compression, uses variable code length (8-16 bits), no special codes and LSB packing.
+`:fast` | Aimed at fastest encoding, uses a constant code length of 16 bits, no special codes and LSB packing.
+`:gif` | This is the exact specification implemented by the GIF format, uses variable code length (8-12 bits), clear and stop codes, and LSB packing.

 ### Code length